deep-px/px-lite/install_with_k8s.md

 * Use the same "name" field as used while defining the volume.

-### Step 5: Run the k8s cluster in privileged mode.
+### Step 5: Run the Kubernetes cluster in privileged mode.

-* In order to share the namespace between the host, px-lite container and your k8s pod instance you need to run the cluster with highest privilege.
+* In order to share the namespace between the host, PX-Lite container and your Kubernetes pod instance you need to run the cluster with privileges.
 This can be done by setting the environment variable "ALLOW_PRIVILEGED" equal to "true"
-* Share the host path "/var/lib/kubelet" with px-lite container and your pods.
-The above docker run command for px-lite shares this path.
+* Share the host path "/var/lib/kubelet" with PX-Lite container and your pods.
+The above docker run command for PX-Lite shares this path.
 In order to share it within your pod add a new "hostPath" type volume and a corresponding volumeMount in your spec file.